 Hepatocellular carcinoma (HCC) is the most common type of primary liver cancer.
 It is the fifth most common and third most lethal cancer worldwide.
 Most HCC patients present symptoms at advanced stages when they are no longer suitable for surgical treatments.
 Unfortunately, HCC is resistant to conventional radio- and chemo-therapies.
-Currently, there is only one FDA approved targeted therapy for advanced HCC patients but its effect is only modest.
+Currently, there are five FDA-approved targeted therapies and two immunotherapies for advanced HCC patients but their effects are only modest.
 Therefore, knowledge on the molecular biology of HCC is warranted for the development of better diagnostic platforms and therapeutic regimens.
-Our research focuses on two emerging and fundamental aspects in HCC.
+Our research focuses on three emerging, fundamental, and inter-related aspects in HCC.

 Carmen Wong HKU